15 February 2021

 She highlighted how the issue of cookie walls goes beyond the domain of online identifiers, as it legitimises the idea of conditioning access to services to the giveaway of personal data.

 Rob van Eijk observed that there are differences between website and app ecosystems and that the trend for the website one now is to create stabler identifiers.
-He urged for the creation of globally consistent identifiers.
+He warned for the creation of globally consistent identifiers.

 He stressed the importance of dividing existing clients logged in service from casual visitors of websites, reflecting on the role of the legitimate interest as a legal ground in existing customer relations, and on the advantages of personalisation, for example in the case of newsfeeds.